Qiscus-Integration/integration-go/README.md

 ### Environment Variables

-Set up the environment file by copying .env.example: `cp .env.example .env`
+Set up the environment file by copying .env.example:

+Mac/Linux:
+`cp .env.example .env`

+Windows:
+`copy .env.example .env`

+Alternatively, you can create a copy of `.env.example` and rename it to `.env` in your project's root directory

 ### Run Locally